syedzubinhafiz/supermario/design-docs/REQ3&4_Rationale.md

 1. Implementing Dormancy

 For REQ3 we mainly had to implement a dormant effect for all Koopa classes that were knocked unconscious by the player.
 In order to do this
-, we had to first create a new Koopa class to represent the new enemy type we were going to introduce into the game.
+, we had to first create a new Koopa class to represent the new enemy type we were going to introduce into the edu.monash.fit2099.game.

 Following what was done for the Goomba class we decided to extend the Actor class and keep the same behaviour attribute.
 Instead of using a HashMap this time